sidathasiri/personal-page/sidathasiri/content/post/Deploy-Kubernetes-in-Minutes:-Effortless-Infrastructure-Creation-and-Application-Deployment-with-Cluster.dev-and-Helm-Charts.md

 [Helm](https://helm.sh/) is a package manager that automates Kubernetes applications' creation, packaging, configuration, and deployment by combining your configuration files into a single reusable package.
 This eliminates the requirement to create the mentioned Kubernetes resources by ourselves since they have been implemented within the Helm chart.
 All we need to do is configure it as needed to match our requirements.
 From the public Helm chart repository, we can get the charts for common software packages like Consul, Jenkins SonarQube, etc. We can also create our own Helm charts for our custom applications so that we don’t need to repeat ourselves and simplify deployments.

-## Setting up a Jenkins Service with Cluster.dev and Helm on Kubernetes
+## Deploying Jenkins with Cluster.dev and Helm on Kubernetes

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ig85dkbwukorl7429d80.png)